Gerjan77/EvaCoin/doc/readme-qt.md

 ###  Ubuntu 11.10 Warning

 Ubuntu 11.10 has a package called 'qt-at-spi' installed by default.
-At the time of writing, having that package installed causes notevildime-qt to crash intermittently.
+At the time of writing, having that package installed causes EvaCoin to crash intermittently.
 The issue has been reported as [launchpad bug 857790](https://bugs.launchpad.net/ubuntu/+source/qt-at-spi/+bug/857790), but isn't yet fixed.

 Until the bug is fixed, you can remove the qt-at-spi package to work around the problem, though this will presumably disable screen reader functionality for Qt apps: